The Messiah at the Gates of Rome

-"The Messiah at the Gates of Rome" is a traditional story, Mashal or parable in the Jewish tradition, from the Babylonian Talmud, Sanhedrin 98a.
+"The Messiah at the Gates of Rome" is a traditional story, mashal, or parable in Jewish tradition from the Talmudic tractate Sanhedrin 98a.

 Synopsis

 Rabbi Joshua ben Levi (who lived in the first half of the third century), while meditating near the tomb of Rabbi Shimon Bar Yohai, was visited by the Prophet Elijah.
 "When will the Messiah come?" asked Joshua.
 "Ask him," replied the Prophet.
 "The Messiah is at the gates of Rome, (Note: In the printed text of the Talmud, the phrase is "the entrance to the city" without specifying which city.) sitting among the poor, the sick and wretched.
 Like them, he changes the bindings of his wounds, but does so one wound at the time, in order to be ready at a moment's notice."

 Then Joshua went to Rome and met the Messiah and greeted him, saying "peace upon thee, Master and Teacher" and the Messiah replied "peace upon thee, O son of Levi."
 Joshua then asked "When will you be coming?" and was told "Today!".
 Joshua went back to Elijah and was asked what the Messiah said.
 'Peace upon thee, O son of Levi', Joshua replied, and Elijah told him that that meant that he and his father would have a place in the world to come.
 Joshua then said that the Messiah had not told him the truth, because he had promised to come today but had not.
 Elijah explained "This is what he said to thee, To-day, if ye will hear his voice", a reference to Psalms 95:7, making his coming conditional with the condition not fulfilled.